aicers/crusher/README.md

 * `review_name`: the name of the review.
 This must match with the DNS name in the certificate.
 * `review_address`: IP address and port number of `review`.
-* `agent_id`: a unique identifier for the agent on the host where the agent is running.
 * `last_timestamp_data`: File that stores the timestamp of the last time series per `sampling policy`.